danwagnerco/excel-vba-life-savers/README.md

 2. Click the dot entitled “Disable all macros with notification”
 3. Go to Trusted Locations (on the left) and temporarily click “Disable all Trusted Locations”
 4. Go to Trusted Documents and temporarily click “Disable all Trusted Documents”
-5. Click Ok and now open “Allocations” or whatever file was not working
+5. Click Ok and now open whatever file was not working
 6. Do not click “Enable Macros”…instead go to the Developer Tab and open Visual Basic
 7. On Visual Basic, click save and then click Debug > Compile VBAProject
 8. Save in VB and Save in the Excel spreadsheet & then close the file